chenchienlin/Chen-Chien-Lin-550C-Assignment/Chen_Chien Lin 550C Assignment3/README.md

 * The real part and imaginary part of a complex number can only be defined once by its constructor.
 * No calculation method is defined in this class.

+### Complex Calculator Class
+* This is a helper class, there is no field defined in this class.
+* Addition and multiplication of two complex numbers are created.
+* Methods which can perform two arrays and two matrices multiplication are defined in this class.
+** Two input arrays must be made of complex numbers and cannot be null.
+** Two input matrices must be matrices made of complex numbers and cannot be null.
+* A method to display a matrix in a specific pattern is created.

 One Rectangular class and two instances of the class are created.
 The size of a rectangular can only be defined once by its constructor.
 A getter is defined to get the value of the area of the rectangular.<br/>